folivetti/symreg-course/Aula07.md

 ## Let's keep things linear
 \justifying

-This will add some nonlinearity to our model without losing the benefit of fitting a linear model.
+This will add some nonlinearity to our model without losing the benefit of fitting a model linear in the parameters.

 \begin{tikzpicture}
 \begin{axis}[legend pos=outer north east, domain=1:50]